 -

-Rooms where a statement sofa is the anchor
+Rooms where the sofa is meant to anchor the layout

 Where it falls short